 Due to copyright protections on music, most performances are not included in downloadable versions.

-Right click on the link below.
+Right click on the link above.
 Choose “Save…” to save the file to your hard drive.

-If you are using Internet Explorer in Metro mode, click on the link below.
+If you are using Internet Explorer in Metro mode, click on the link above.
 IE will then prompt asking if you want to open or save the file.
 Choose Save.

 The last week of the semester has held a series of lasts for graduating seniors: the last Fine Arts Series, final exam, packing, and the last weekend living near the beach.
 For many, the time was bittersweet as they signed yearbooks, took pictures with friends, and laughed at memories made over the past four years.
 The morning of May 11, they each had just one thing left to do before completing their college career: walk across the stage to receive their diploma from President Troy Shoemaker.

 In a beautiful ceremony recognizing God’s faithfulness, over 800 graduates celebrated this milestone with family and friends.
 Steve Maldoff, Southeast Asia Director at Baptist International Missions, Inc. (BIMI), spoke to the graduates, encouraging them as they seek God’s direction for the future.